Street Academy organises health walk | Ghana News Agency

 “As we walked through the streets, people stopped us to inquire about the exercise and so we took the opportunity to talk to them about the plight of street children and also their education and how they could help,” he added.

-He said the moment was an exciting one for the children as well as a way of engaging them in a healthy way of living, a key factor of embarking on the walk.
+He said the moment was an exciting one for the children as well as a way of engaging them in a healthy way of living, a key factor in embarking on the walk.

 Mr Lartey entreated other corporate bodies to join the cause of the Academy in alleviating the challenges faced by street children.